 The final patient severity of illness subclass is computed based on the Phase II base patient severity of illness subclass and the Phase III modified patient severity of illness subclasses.
 If all the Phase III modified severity subclasses are greater than or equal to the Phase II base severity of illness subclass, then the final severity of illness subclass is computed as the maximum of the Phase II and III severity subclasses.
-If all of the modified Phase III severity of illness subclasses are less than or equal to the Phase II base severity of illness subclass, then the final severity of illness subclass is computed as the Phase II base severity of illness subclasses include modified severity of illness subclasses that are both greater and less than the Phase II based severity of illness subclass, then the modified Phase III subclass relating to procedures and combinations of secondary diagnoses will take priority in determining the final severity of illness subclass.
+If all of the modified Phase III severity of illness subclasses are less than or equal to the Phase II base severity of illness subclass, then the final severity of illness subclass is computed as the Phase II base severity of illness subclasses are less than or equal to the Phase II base severity of illness subclass, then the final severity of illness subclass is computed as the Phase II base severity of illness subclass minus one.
+If the Phase III modified severity of illness subclasses include modified severity of illness subclass, then the modified Phase III subclass relating to procedures and combinations of secondary diagnoses will take priority in determining the final severity of illness subclass.
 The combination of the APR DRG and the final patient severity of illness subclass constitute the complete APR DRG description of the severity of illness of the patient.